ndornseif/pricklybird/README.md

 ```
 Example: For the word `"turf"`, first letter `t` (value 19), last letter `f` (value 5).
 The index is `19 + (5 * 26) = 149`.

-The highest value returned by this function for all words in the wordlist is 655, the lowest 0.
+The highest value returned by this function for all words in the wordlist is 655, and the lowest is 0.
+For input with invalid words the highest value becomes 675 with a word that has `z` as its first and last letter, since `25 + 25 * 26 = 675`.
 Meaning a 656 entry lookup array that maps the hash values to the byte values can be constructed,
-to obtain the byte value given a words first and last letter.
-The implementaion must still check that the other two letters actually match the word
+to obtain the byte value given the first and last letter of a word.
+The implementation must still check that the other two letters actually match the word
 that is assigned to the recovered byte value.
-Extending the lookup table to 676 entries prevents out of bounds errors when input incorrectly contains words
-that start and end with the letter `z`.
-If the additional memory overhead imposed by the lookup table can not be afforded, the wordlist can also be searched via linear
+If the additional memory overhead imposed by the lookup table cannot be afforded, the wordlist can also be searched via linear
 or binary search given it is alphabetically sorted.

 ### Test vectors